 This page focuses on the recent weather and

 climate for Wisconsin on time scales that range

 from the last seven days to the last 12 months.

 Late Winter 2014-2015 Report: Mild Temperatures Lead to Exceptional Cold

 Dr. John Young, Director & Dr. Edward Hopkins, Climatologist

-Maps of 2014 annual temperature and precipitation data along with their departures from normal are available below.
+Maps of 2015 temperature and precipitation data along with their departures from normal are available below.